aalmacin/akalum/README.md

 # Akalum

-The goal of this repo is to play with different npm libraries, show concepts and different setup.
+The goal of this repo is to:
+* try out different npm libraries
+* test out different services
+* try old and new technologies
+* show concepts
+* look at different setups

+## What does Akalum mean?

+Akalum is a Sumerian word for Food

 ## Libraries